A free volunteer-run community information website proudly serving the counties of

 And here is one that is for North Carolina: https://products.climate.ncsu.edu/cardinal/scout/

-Thank you for these links, and I hope that many of us will go there and see for themselves if one or more are useful for them, So now, let us move on to a discussion of meteorology - both at high level and also at the university level.
+Gary, thank you for these links, and I hope that many of those who read this will go there and see for themselves if one or more are useful for them, So now, let us move on to a discussion of meteorology - both at high level and also at the university level.
 Where would you like to start?

 Meteorology is really a very broad term that includes things like the study of atmospheric composition, history, and even includes the study of the atmospheres of other planets.
 Traditionally, meteorology is more focused on weather analysis and forecasting.